Use Reactive in React

 }

-function to manually specify the state you need to consume to optimize rendering, see Optional Rendering Optimization for details.
+You can also pass in a selector function to manually specify the state you need to consume to optimize rendering, see Optional Rendering Optimization for details.

 // All state changes in the store will trigger re-render